-small APRA fund means a regulated superannuation fund (within the meaning of the Superannuation Industry (Supervision) Act 1993) with less than 5 members.
+small APRA fund means a regulated superannuation fund (within the meaning of the Superannuation Industry (Supervision) Act 1993) with no more than 6 members.

 1017C Information for existing holders of superannuation products and RSA products

 Application

 - (1) This section applies to the issuer of a financial product if the product is:

 - (a) a superannuation product; or

 - (b) an RSA product.